pirishita02/ML-Web-App/README.md

 - 🎯 Live predictions with species probabilities
 - 🐧 Visualize raw data and relationships (scatter chart)
 - 🤖 Real-time machine learning with data preprocessing and model training
-- 📎 Upload your own data for batch prediction (optional feature to add)

 ---